phcurado/parameter/README.md

 ```

 ## Roadmap
-- Make the errors be returned on a list instead of single string.
 - Validator: Schema should have a validator option where it can send a function with validation that returns `:ok | {:error, reason}`.
 Validation errors will be returned when loading the structure.
-- Dump: Opposite of load.